How to be aware of opportunities and threats by resolving conflicts?

 What happens normally when we have a difference with someone?
 We become defensive and overprotective.
 And I think it is normal as a human being, as it is a basic part of our nature.
 We want to prove our point; we want to make sure that people understand us.
 But the problem occurs when we do not retract and reflect on the situation to find a middle way.
 And more often than not, we find the other person doing the same.
 And this results in a deadlock.

-Win-Win principle before, and I feel that it is the best way to resolve a conflict, read the article, and see if you can relate it to conflict resolution.
+So, what should we do and what is the best principle to follow?
+I have written about the Win-Win principle before, and I feel that it is the best way to resolve a conflict, read the article, and see if you can relate it to conflict resolution.

-Win-Win principle.
+I am sure you will be able to find your own answers by reading the Win-Win principle.
 What happens if we do not act wisely and resolve our conflict?
 There is a beautiful story, which I would like to share with you now and it fits in well with this article.
 This story is again a gift from my Dida – Grand mom in my native language.
 I hope you enjoy it.

 The story